 Place the loop under the strap of your bag (or handle of your suitcase).

 Pull the loop over the luggage tag and tightly secure it to the strap.

-The Future of Luggage Tags
+What is the Future of Luggage Tags?

 Just like modern technology, luggage tags are getting smarter.
 At some airports, you can track your bags right from your mobile phone.
 In fact, Delta Airlines was the first to release a baggage-tracking system in 2016, giving their customers the ability to see where their luggage is in real-time.
 The technology is similar to a GPS and emits signals to airline scanners, so they know where your bags are at all times.
 As technology expands, more and more airports may adapt to this method of tracking.

 However, luggage tags personalized with your contact info or a unique design will still be a necessity.
 Whether it’s a computer glitch, data breach, or city-wide blackout, technology can fail.
 A backup to find your luggage is a great way to be prepared when you’re traveling.

 The Bottom Line

 Luggage tags come in a variety of shapes and colors.
 No matter which one you choose, make sure it will help your bags stand out at baggage claim!